rahuldave/ODSCe19-epp/performant.md

 - think of applications as stateless, and movable from one machine to another to enable better resource utilization
 - thus does not cover mutable databases which must remain outside the cluster
 - there is a controlling master node, and worker nodes

 ---

+## Open AI deep learning setup

+- "operate several Kubernetes clusters (some in the cloud and some on physical hardware), the largest of which we’ve pushed to over 2,500 nodes.
+This cluster runs in Azure on a combination of D15v2 and NC24 VMs." (https://openai.com/blog/scaling-kubernetes-to-2500-nodes/)
+- each job must be a Docker container.
+They provide tooling to transparently ship code from a researcher’s laptop into a standard image.
+- they use autoscaling

+---